myselfmk061/digiunlim-cloud/HOW_TO_CREATE_A_TELEGRAM_BOT.md

 ### You're Done!

-You now have all three required credentials.
+You now have all four required credentials.
 You can add these to your project's `.env` file or Vercel environment variables.

 -   `VERIFICATION_BOT_TOKEN`
+-   `NEXT_PUBLIC_VERIFICATION_BOT_USERNAME`
 -   `STORAGE_BOT_TOKEN`
 -   `TELEGRAM_CHAT_ID`